 This formula also accounts for part-time and newly hired employees.
 Their holiday pay is prorated based on what they earned in the previous four weeks.

-Working on Statutory Holidays in Ontario
+What Happens If You Work on Statutory Holidays in Ontario?

 An employee may sometimes agree to work on a statutory holiday if the employer requires them.
 There are two options for compensation: